apache/samza/docs/learn/documentation/versioned/api/test-framework.md

 {% endhighlight %}

-Output Stream described by InMemoryOutputDescriptor with a partition count, these streams are empty and your job writes to these streams
+Output Stream described by InMemoryOutputDescriptor, these streams need to be initialized with with a partition count and are empty since your job writes to these streams

 {% highlight java %}

-    InMemoryOutputDescriptor<DecoratedPageView> outputPageViews = inmemory.getOutputDescriptor("decorated-page-views", new NoOpSerde<>())
+    InMemoryOutputDescriptor<DecoratedPageView> outputPageViews = inMemory.getOutputDescriptor("decorated-page-views", new NoOpSerde<>())

 {% endhighlight %}